ramongonze/ramon-website-files/content/en/authors/admin/_index.md

     url: https://ufmg.br/international-visitors

 # Short bio (displayed in user profile at end of posts)
-bio: PhD student in Computer Science at the Federal University of Minas Gerais (UFMG) currently studying Quantitative Information Flow (QIF) a formal model for interpreting privacy as resistance to inferences.
+bio: PhD student in Computer Science at the Federal University of Minas Gerais (UFMG) currently studying Quantitative Information Flow (QIF) and a formal model for interpreting privacy as resistance to inferences.

 # Interests to show in About widget
 interests: